Top

 Loading..

 Figure 1.
 A. Random effects meta-analysis.
-This plot shows pooled effects, see the specific outcome analyses for individual outcomes, and the heterogeneity section for discussion.
+This plot shows pooled effects, see the specific outcome analyses for individual outcomes.
+Analysis validating pooled outcomes for COVID-19 can be found below.
 Effect extraction is pre-specified, using the most serious outcome reported.
-For details of effect extraction see the appendix.
-B. Scatter plot showing the most serious outcome in all studies, and for studies within each stage.
-Diamonds shows the results of random effects meta-analysis.
-C. Results within the context of multiple COVID-19 treatments.
-D. Timeline of results in quercetin studies.
-The marked dates indicate the time when efficacy was known with a statistically significant improvement of ≥10% from ≥3 studies for pooled outcomes, one or more specific outcome, and pooled outcomes in RCTs.
+For details see the appendix.
+B. Timeline of results in quercetin studies.
+The marked dates indicate the time when efficacy was known with a statistically significant improvement of ≥10% from ≥3 studies for pooled outcomes, one or more specific outcome, pooled outcomes in RCTs, and one or more specific outcome in RCTs.
 Efficacy based on RCTs only was delayed by 6.0 months, compared to using all studies.
 Efficacy based on specific outcomes was delayed by 6.0 months, compared to using pooled outcomes.
+Efficacy based on specific outcomes in RCTs was delayed by 17.5 months, compared to using pooled outcomes in RCTs.

-We analyze all significant studies concerning the use of quercetin for COVID-19.
+We analyze all significant controlled studies of quercetin for COVID-19.
 Search methods, inclusion criteria, effect extraction criteria (more serious outcomes have priority), all individual study data, PRISMA answers, and statistical methods are detailed in Appendix 1.
-We present random effects meta-analysis results for all studies, studies within each treatment stage, individual outcomes, peer-reviewed studies, Randomized Controlled Trials (RCTs), and after exclusions.
+We present random effects meta-analysis results for all studies, studies within each treatment stage, individual outcomes, peer-reviewed studies, Randomized Controlled Trials (RCTs), and higher quality studies.

 Figure 2 shows stages of possible treatment for COVID-19.
 Prophylaxis refers to regularly taking medication before becoming sick, in order to prevent or minimize infection.
 Early Treatment refers to treatment immediately or soon after symptoms appear, while Late Treatment refers to more delayed treatment.